-If you want to camp out from your truck, you can easily do so with a truck tent specially designed to attach to the back of your truck bed.
-For those without trucks, you can also get tents that are made to fasten to the roof of your vehicle.
+If you plan to camp out from your truck, this is easily done with a truck tent specially designed to attach to the back of your truck bed.
+For those without trucks, you can get tents that are made to fasten to the roof of your vehicle.
 The best thing about truck or roof-top tents is that you’re elevated off the ground (away from dirt and insects) and it gives you a nice surface for laying out pads or an inflatable mattress.

 If you spend a lot of time camping, hiking, biking, backpacking, or other outdoor activity, a small emergency and first aid kit should always be in your vehicle.
 You don’t have to be in a major emergency to find most of these items useful, and if you’re ever stranded you’ll be glad you have them: